How to Download iCloud Backup Files (Full 2026 Guide)

 .vcfand.icsfiles.
 Notes export as PDFs one at a time.

-In our testing on a large photo library, the full download finished in a few minutes over a fiber connection.
-Smaller batches completed in well under a minute.
-Contact exports were near-instant because each .vcf file is tiny.
+On a fast connection, a large photo library downloads in a few minutes, and smaller batches complete in well under a minute.
+Contact exports are near-instant because each .vcf file is tiny.

 What doesn’t work: there’s no way to grab iMessage history, app data, voicemails, Health data, or Safari history through the web at all.
 Those streams live inside the device backup itself and require a restore.
-We confirmed this by clicking every menu and Settings panel; Apple simply doesn’t expose them over HTTPS.
+None of these appear anywhere in the iCloud web menus; Apple simply doesn’t expose them over HTTPS.

 If your contacts won’t load at all on the web, see our walk-through on iCloud contacts not syncing before troubleshooting downloads.